Katihar Junction railway station

-Katihar–Siliguri line which serves the city with numerous trains to Guwahati, Kolkata, Delhi, Muzaffarpur, Patna, Gorakhpur, Lucknow and with many other cities.
+Katihar–Siliguri line which serves the city with numerous trains to Guwahati, Kolkata, Delhi, Mumbai, Patna, Gorakhpur, Lucknow and with many other cities.
 It is ISO certified ISO 14001:2015 for its clean and green environment throughout the station premises.

 History

 East Indian Railway Company opened the Manihari–Katihar–Kasba section in 1888 and the North Bengal Railway opened the Katihar–Raiganj section the same year.
 The Barsoi–Kishanganj section opened in 1889.
 All these lines were -wide metre-gauge lines.
 Darjeeling Himalayan Railway, operating narrow-gauge lines, extended their operations from Siliguri to in 1915 and to Dalkhola.

 Siliguri was connected to Kolkata via the eastern part of Bengal since 1878 (for details see Howrah–New Jalpaiguri line).
 However, with the partition of India in 1947, railway services in the region were completely disrupted.
 In 1949, the narrow-gauge Siliguri–Kishanganj section was upgraded to metre gauge.
 Thus there was a direct metre-gauge connection from Manihari to Siliguri via Katihar.
 The importance of Katihar station grew because of the jute mill in the region.